Erasmus+

 - the application has to be approved by the responsible person from the host institution and the placement guarantor at MU

-- in case of approval of the extension, the student has to obtain insurance for the extended period of placement and is obliged to submit Exceptional Major Changes to the Original Learning Agreement (the deadline being a maximum of 10 days from the approval)
+- in case of approval of the extension, the student has to obtain insurance for the extended period of traineeship and is obliged to submit Exceptional Major Changes to the Original Learning Agreement and have the changes in the Learning Agreement approved (the deadline being a maximum of 10 days from the approval)

 - is possible after agreement between a student and the sending institution and is arranged by an amendment to the Grant Agreement and proportional grant reduction

-- if the student does not meet the minimum length of exchange placement, i.e. two months, he/she has to return the whole financial support! (this regulation is not valid in the case of study termination due to “force majeure”)
+- if the student does not meet the minimum length of the traineeship, i.e., two months, they have to return the whole financial support

 Top ▲